PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Rosetta 2

 Apple silicon Macs offer [Rosetta 2](https://support.apple.com/en-us/102527), a translation layer that lets you run Intel apps on an ARM Mac.
 Since it allows you to run more software than you could otherwise run, installing Rosetta 2 increases your attack surface and should be avoided unless you absolutely need it.

+## Keychain

+[Keychain](https://support.apple.com/guide/security/keychain-data-protection-secb0694df1a/1/web/1) is the secure keystore in macOS.
+There's also a built-in [password manager](https://support.apple.com/en-us/105115) that can securely keep track of your passwords and generate new secure passwords.